soulofmischief/dotenv/README.md

 ## FAQ

+### Can I use dotenv+ as a replacement for dotenv?

+Until further notice, dotenv+ will remain a drop-in replacement for dotenv.
+It should work with any existing integrations.

 ### Should I commit my `.env` file?

 No. We **strongly** recommend against committing your `.env` file to version